bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

   Event is an object the contains information on user interactions with a site.

 3. What is an event listener?

+  Event listener is a method on an element that take two arguments, first the event to listen for, second the callback to fire when that event is triggered.

 4. Why would we convert a NodeList into an Array?